 One of Bullard’s goals since becoming St. Louis Fed president has been to strengthen the connection between academic research and monetary policy.
 He regularly attends conferences and engages with global thought leaders—both academics and policymakers.

 A policy panel during a conference hosted by the Hoover Institution at Stanford University, May 2017.
-The panel included Boston Fed President Eric Rosengren (far left), Bullard (second from left) and Chicago Fed President Charles Evans (second from right), and it was moderated by John Cochrane of the Hoover Institution (far right).
+The panel included then Boston Fed President Eric Rosengren (far left), Bullard (second from left) and Chicago Fed President Charles Evans (second from right), and it was moderated by John Cochrane of the Hoover Institution (far right).
 (Watch video of the panel.)

 Bullard and Kristin Forbes, a professor at MIT’s Sloan School of Management and a former external member of the Bank of England’s Monetary Policy Committee, May 2018.
 Forbes was the speaker at the St. Louis Fed’s annual Homer Jones Memorial Lecture honoring leadership in economics and policy.
 (Watch videos of the lecture and audience Q&A.)

 Bullard and Byung-Hwa Kim, then deputy governor, Bank of Korea, May 2008.
 Bullard participated in a roundtable discussion at the Bank of Korea’s conference “Recognizing and Coping with Macroeconomic Model Uncertainty in Designing Monetary Policy.”

 Bullard and Axel Weber, then president of the Deutsche Bundesbank and a member of the Governing Council of the European Central Bank, April 2011.
 Weber was at the St. Louis Fed to deliver its annual Homer Jones Memorial Lecture honoring leadership in economics and policy.
 (Watch a video of the lecture.)

 Bullard makes Fed transparency and dialogue a priority on the international and national stage as well as on Main Street.
 These outreach efforts include media interviews and regular “zone tours,” which are visits to regions throughout the Eighth District.
 These visits help him connect directly to the constituents residing in the district that the St. Louis Fed serves.